UVA Darden Announces Plans for New Inn and Conference Center for Lifelong Learning

 “This ambitious reimagining of the Darden Grounds in Charlottesville will raise the bar to a new level in graduate business education,” said Kirsti Goodwin (MBA ’02), trustee of the Darden School Foundation Board of Trustees and chair of the Building and Grounds Committee.

-View artist renderings of the new inn, lifelong learning and meeting center, and arboretum below.
+View artist renderings of the new inn, conference center and arboretum below.